Bike Bus

 - Establish regular communication channels, such as email lists or group messaging platforms, to keep volunteers informed and engaged.

-- Understand Commutes: Use mapping tools (e.g., Google, My Maps) to determine potential routes based on where students commute to school from.
+- Understand Commutes: Use mapping tools (e.g., Google, My Maps) to determine potential routes.

 - Select Streets: Prioritize safe, low-traffic streets and streets with bike-friendly infrastructure.